shalininegi/quindar-platform/intro.md

 If you clone our apps, build them, and run them on a local server, they will work well, but there is plenty of room to grow for developers.
 This is where grunt and napa come into play.

+It should be noted that this example assumes a quindar application wherein the index.html calls each file individually.
+This is the old format for creating quindar apps.
+The new format for creating quindar app will involve fewer calls to begin with as our files on our github will be aggregated together.

 ###Preliminary Configuration
 Create a new temporary folder on your desktop or wherever you prefer and clone any quindar app from github into it (platform, angular, etc.).